Bruce Summerhays

-Career
+Early life and amateur career

 Summerhays was born in St. Louis, Missouri.
+He attended the University of Utah.

+Professional career

-He attended the University of Utah and turned professional in 1966.
-Summerhays spent his regular (under 50) career competing in mainly local events, but as a senior he has competed successfully on the Champions Tour.
-He has won three Champions Tour events and over $9 million in prize money.
+In 1966, Summerhays turned professional.
+He spent his regular career competing in mainly local events, but as a senior he has competed successfully on the Champions Tour.
+He has won three Champions Tour events and earned over $9 million in prize money.

 Personal life

 Summerhays is a member of the Church of Jesus Christ of Latter-day Saints, and says his favorite books are the Book of Mormon and the Bible.
 He and his wife, Carolyn, are the parents of eight children and have 30 grandchildren.

 Summerhays' daughter, Carrie Summerhays Roberts, an All-American golfer at Brigham Young University, played on the LPGA Tour and is now the women's golf coach for BYU.
-Two of his nephews are also professional golfers; Daniel plays on the PGA Tour, and Boyd plays on PGA Tour Canada.
+Two of his nephews are also golf professionals; Daniel plays on the Korn Ferry Tour, and Boyd Summerhays played on PGA Tour Canada.